 -

 Visualize the Concepts: Physics is often easier to understand when you can visualize the phenomena being described.
 Try to create mental images of objects moving, forces acting on them, and energy being transferred.
-For example, when thinking about kinetic energy, imagine a ball rolling down a hill.
+Take this: when thinking about kinetic energy, imagine a ball rolling down a hill.
 The faster it rolls, the more kinetic energy it has.
 When thinking about potential energy, imagine lifting a book.
 The higher you lift it, the more potential energy it has.

 -